.png)

 Low-Fidelity Wireframe

-We started by brainstorming and sketching wireframes that outline the user journey through the app.
-Our focus was on ensuring seamless navigation while highlighting how users would interact with the physical environment.
+I started by brainstorming and sketching wireframes that outline the user journey through the app.
+My focus was on ensuring seamless navigation while highlighting how users would interact with the physical environment.
 These sketches captured the flow of the app, illustrating key features such as mission initiation, map navigation, and engagement with historical landmarks with the AR feature.

 Scavenger Hunt Map & Mission Flow